speedscale/docs/docs/concepts/capture.md

+---
+sidebar_position: 1
+---
 # Capturing Traffic

 Speedscale captures traffic flowing through your application.
-This includes inbound as well as outbound, and is handled by a proxy sidebar added to your workloads.
+This includes inbound as well as outbound, and is handled by a proxy sidecar added to your workloads.

 ## Why capture traffic?